Incentive Marketplace

 The distribution of Incentives follows this process:

-- A User Boosts (associates their $BGT with a validator) to increase a validator's $BGT emissions they receive when proposing a block.
+- A User Boosts (by associating their $BGT with a validator) to increase a validator's $BGT emissions they receive when proposing a block.

 - A Validator receives block rewards in the form of $BGT emissions, where the amount is influenced by Boost (see $BGT Emissions Per Block), and directs emissions toward Whitelisted Reward Vaults chosen by the validator.

-- A Protocol can offer up to 2 different Incentive Tokens to encourage validators to direct $BGT emissions to their Reward Vault.
+- A Protocol can offer up to two different Incentive Tokens to encourage validators to direct $BGT emissions to their Reward Vault.

 - When the $BGT block reward emissions are distributed: